liferay/liferay-docs/develop/tutorials/articles/130-web-services/03-jaxws-and-jaxrs.markdown

   in SOAP Extenders.

-- **jax.rs.application.filters:** Here you can specify a set of OSGi filters that select services registered in the OSGi framework that implement `javax.ws.rs.core.Application`.
+- **jax.rs.application.filters:** Here you can specify a set of OSGi filters that select services that implement `javax.ws.rs.core.Application`.
 These JAX-RS applications are deployed to the CXF endpoints specified in the *Context paths* property.

 - **jsx.rs.provider.filters:** Here you can specify a set of OSGi filters that select services registered in the OSGi framework.
 The selected services should